PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 .. todo::

-    - add links to glossary definitions of the movemewnt terms
+    - add links to glossary definitions of the movement terms
     - add part about how to turn on and off autofill (with link to documentation)

 .. _handshape_change_entry: